OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-41.md

 ## Genesis 41:17

-Then Pharaoh said to Joseph, “In my dream, I was standing on the bank of the Nile,
+Pharaoh recounted to Joseph, “In my dream, I was stood on the bank of the Nile,

 ## Genesis 41:18